 Sat4Business

-Services for cocoa and oil palm farmers in Ghana
+Advisory and financial services for cocoa and oil palm smallholders in Ghana

-The primary target group for Sat4Business services are 141,400 smallholder farmers: (110,108 cocoa and 31,292 oil palm farmers in seven regions (Eastern, Central, Western, Western North, Ashanti, Bono & Ahafo) of Ghana.
-The secondary target groups are service providers (SMEs), financial services providers (FSPs), and corporates who will receive information via an interactive platform.
-Sat4Business focusses especially on young and female farmers.
-Youth plays a key role in the future of cocoa, especially because > 55% of Ghanaian cocoa farmers are older yet than 50 years.
+The primary target group for Sat4Business services are smallholder cocoa and oil palm farmers in seven regions (Eastern, Central, Western, Western North, Ashanti, Bono and Ahafo) of Ghana.
+The secondary target groups are service providers (SMEs) and financial services providers (FSPs).
+Sat4Business focussed especially on young and female farmers.
+Youth plays a key role in the future of cocoa, especially because over 55% of Ghanaian cocoa farmers are older than 50 years.

-The business model focus on the monetization of allthe Sat4Business activities.
-For example leveraging satellite, farmer level and value chain data to provide actionable (marketing and credit risk) insights to businesses active in the cocoa and palm oil value chains as well as to financial service providers (FSPs) in the smallholder farmers segment.
+The business model focuses on the monetisation of all the Sat4Business activities.
+This includes the leveraging of satellite, farmer-level and value chain data to provide actionable (marketing and credit risk) insights to businesses active in the cocoa and palm oil value chains as well as to financial service providers (FSPs) in the smallholder farmers segment.

 Partnership